karstenw/photobotlib/README.md

 `python Kontaktabzug-1.py PATH-TO_IMAGE-FOLDER`

 creates a contact print of a folder.
-All other examples demonstrate a single function.
+All other Layer_* examples demonstrate a single function.

 After the first usage there should be a file `imagewell.txt` which can be edited for your image folders.